 - When she had a prior diagnosis of preeclampsia.

 - When there is existing hypertension, even before getting pregnant.

 - If the woman is having twins, triplets, or other multiples.

 - If the pregnant woman suffers from other conditions like diabetes, lupus, kidney disease, and rheumatoid arthritis.

 There is no concrete list of ways to prevent preeclampsia.
 A healthy lifestyle consisting of proper diet, exercise, and visiting your obstetrician regularly will decrease the chances of women developing complications and make sure that preeclampsia and other serious conditions are noticed early on and be capably managed.
+“Finding healthy ways to reduce stress is an essential part of optimizing the health of mothers-to-be and the development of their babies from conception through the postnatal period,” Ann Diamond Weinstein Ph.D. advised.
 If your blood pressure has increased over your pregnancy period, you must get the help of your doctor to put this under control through diet, physical activity, and medication.

 Doctors state that if preeclampsia exists in the pregnant woman, it depends on the phase of her pregnancy.
 If she is at term, the baby needs to be delivered.
 If she is at pre-term, the doctors will try their best possible way to manage the preeclampsia and keep the baby safe until it is developed and can be delivered.

 If you are pregnant and diagnosed with preeclampsia before your delivery date, you must be monitored closely by your healthcare team in the hospital or at home.
 Your doctors might decide that preterm delivery is needed, and medication is administered to help develop your newborn’s lungs before delivery.

 Preeclampsia symptoms often disappear within six weeks of delivery, but there are some women whose high blood pressures persist after this time frame.
 They will now be diagnosed with hypertension.